pjritee/pl_search/README.md

 ## Version History

+* 1.1
+  - Add Disjunction
+  - fix bug - not untrailing on execute success
 * 1.0
   - Major rewrite of Pred to simplify the programmers task.
   - The addition of predicate conjunction, looping and once